Frequently Asked Questions

 -

 We request our home study writers to turn the home study in 2 weeks after they have done the walk through and interviews.
-Once they turn it in there is a review period of about a week.
+Once they turn it in there is a review period of about 2 weeks.
 From there, we will set up a time to complete Orientation and Documentation.
 That is the final training!
 If all goes well, you are licensed!!

 -